maturk/maturk.github.io/cv.markdown

         <dd><em>MSc Robotics, Systems and Control</em>
           <strong>2021-2024</strong>
           Semester Project: Object 3D shape reconstruction from RGB-D images using trained shape priors.
-Created a custom multi-view object RGB-D dataset of textured ShapeNet models using Blender and an auto-encoder capable of single or multi-view voxel reconstruction with PyTorch: <a href="https://maturk.github.io/projects/object_reconstruction.html">Demo Page</a><br><br>
+Created a custom multi-view object RGB-D dataset of textured ShapeNet models using Blender and an auto-encoder capable of single or multi-view voxel reconstruction with PyTorch.
+A small <a href="https://maturk.github.io/projects/object_reconstruction.html">demo</a> is available.<br><br>

           Relevant Coursework: Vision Algorithms for Mobile Robots 5.5/6, Image Analysis and Computer Vision 5.25/6, Robot Dynamics 5.25/6, Introduction to Machine Learning 5.25/6, Computational Models of Motion 5.25/6, Computer Graphics,